hashivim/vim-terraform/README.md

 -   Lowe Schmidt (@lsc)
 -   Mario Kozjak (@mkozjak)

-The `:TerraformFmt` command is adapted from [vim-hclfmt](https://github.com/fatih/vim-hclfmt/blob/master/autoload/fmt.vim).
+The `:!TerraformFmt` command is adapted from [vim-hclfmt](https://github.com/fatih/vim-hclfmt/blob/master/autoload/fmt.vim).

 This project is intended to be a safe, welcoming space for collaboration, and